Cross Keys in Union County, South Carolina — The American South (South Atlantic)

 1. Plans for Cross Key

 In 2006, Cross Keys was purchased by the Union County Historical Society.
 Initially, the society planned to open Cross Keys to the public and for it to serve as the centerpiece for a coordinated effort to promote various historic sites in the county.
 They were awarded a $6,000 grant that was used to hire a qualified preservation architect to investigate the existing conditions at the house and to develop a plan for repairs and maintenance.
 The house is in remarkable shape, despite having been damaged by a storm in July 2006.
-Repairs still being done when the photos on this page were taken.
+Repairs still

 — Submitted November 9, 2008, by Brian Scott of Anderson, South Carolina.